Big thanks to BangGood for sending me this demo unit! 🙂

-Overall, the build here is above average and I feel pretty comfortable man handling the headphone a little more than I usually would with other audiophile type homies.
+Overall, the build here is above average and I feel pretty comfortable manhandling the headphone a little more than I usually would with other audiophile-type homies.
 It seems very rugged and not prone to breaking down over time.

-When you put it in your hand, parts of it do feel a bit wobbly bobbly, so a few points docked for that.
+When you put it in your hand, parts of it do feel a bit wobbly bobbly, so a few points are docked for that.

 BUILD SCORE: A

 Comfort here is also excellent for the most part.
-Just make sure to take any earrings out before hand as you will start to feel them digging.
+Just make sure to take any earrings out beforehand as you will start to feel them digging.

 I find that my ears fit pretty well inside, but if you have Dumbo ears your mileage will vary.

-They just feel really non intrusive and snugly on your head, with a decent amount of clamp force for most situations.
+They just feel really non-intrusive and snugly on your head, with a decent amount of clamp force for most situations.

-I was excited to finally replace my geeky looking Skull Candy Uproar Wireless for the gym, but these won’t cut it in an environment like that unfortunately.
+I was excited to finally replace my geeky-looking Skull Candy Uproar Wireless for the gym, but these won’t cut it in an environment like that, unfortunately.

-They wiggle and jiggle too much like jiggly puff, as if they have a bit of extra junk in their trunk.
+They wiggle and jiggle too much like jiggly puff as if they have a bit of extra junk in their trunk.
 Or something.
 XD

 You’ll find them sliding all over the place during an intense session, and it just doesn’t work.

-Headband padding isn’t bad – I’d like to see a bit more on here, but at the same time I don’t find them digging into the top of my head which is a plus.
+The headband padding isn’t bad – I’d like to see a bit more on here, but at the same time I don’t find them digging into the top of my head which is a plus.